XcodeBoi/dynamic-webpage-testing/README.md

 You know nobody who even visits this repo is gonna read the readme beyond the first line right?
 - ):

-I used some guides. heres one i remembered to save:
+I used some guides. heres a couple i remembered to save:
 - https://levelup.gitconnected.com/render-dynamic-content-in-nodejs-using-templates-a58cae681148
 - https://livecodestream.dev/post/a-starter-guide-to-building-real-time-applications-with-nodejs/